annie

 “Annie was amazing!
 I always hate having to leave my cat, but I felt so much better knowing Annie was there.
 Our cat absolutely loved her and Annie took great care of her.
 She sent plenty of photos and updates so I always knew how she was doing.
 She was incredibly respectful while staying in our apartment as well.
 We will definitely be using Annie again in the future!” – Amalia

-I only charge $100 (no need to tip me) and you can take up to five shots home.
+I only charge $100 (no need to tip me) and you can take up to three shots home.
 Most photographers charge $500 for only two shots.

 I would like to thank Connie for being in my life.